khmarbaise/deployment-recorder-extension/README.md

 [INFO] deployment-recorder-extension Version 0.1.0 started.
 ```

-Doing an `mvn deploy` will run without supplemental output except the line as
+If you do an `mvn deploy` will run without supplemental output except the line
-mentioned before.
-After the build has finished the file `deployment-recorder.lst` will contain lines
+as mentioned before.
+After the build has finished the file
-like this:
+`deployment-recorder.lst` will contain lines like this:

 ```
 com.soebes.examples.j2ee:parent:pom:1.1.2-20170325.120735-41:1.1.2-SNAPSHOT